Dutch Shepherd: Origins of the Northern European Shepherds

 The Dutch Shepherd was discovered as a naturally occurring shepherd's dog type living in the rural parts of the historic region of the Netherlands (which includes the modern-day Kingdom of the Netherlands).
-When the first breed standard was written in 1898, the coat could be any colour, but in 1914, it was decided to allow only brindle to distinguish the breed from the then-similar German Shepherd and Belgian Shepherds.
+When the first breed standard was written in 1898, the coat could be any colour.
+In 1914, it was decided to allow only brindle to distinguish the breed from the then-similar German Shepherd and Belgian Shepherds.

 The breeds eventually diverged into the six distinct breeds as they are known today.
-However, the Dutch Shepherd remains nearly the same dog it was more than 100 years ago; it is distinguished from the Belgian Shepherds and German Shepherd by the details specified in the breed standard, primarily of the head.
+The Dutch Shepherd remains nearly the same dog it was more than 100 years ago.
+It is distinguished from the Belgian Shepherds and German Shepherd by the details specified in the breed standard, primarily of the head.

 Function

 Originally, the main function of the Dutch Shepherd was that of a shepherd's dog in the countryside.
 From early times, the Dutch had an arable culture that was maintained by flocks of sheep.
-The dogs had to keep the flock away, and stay the flock away from the crops, which they did by patrolling the borders of the roads and fields.
-They also accompanied the flocks on their way to the common meadows, markets, and ports.
+The dogs had to keep the flock away from the crops, by patrolling the borders of the roads and fields.
+They accompanied the flocks on their way to the common meadows, markets, and ports.

 At the farm, they kept the hens away from the kitchen garden, herded the cows together for milking, and pulled the milk carts.
-They also alerted the farmers when strangers entered the farmyard.
-Around 1900, sheep flocks had, for the greater part, disappeared in the Netherlands.
+They alerted farmers when strangers entered the farmyard.
+Around 1900, sheep flocks had mostly disappeared in the Netherlands.
 The versatile skills of the Dutch Shepherds made them suitable for dog training, which was then starting to become popular.
 They were then trained and used as police dogs, search and tracking dogs, and guide dogs for the blind.
-They are, however, still capable of herding sheep.
+They are still capable of herding sheep.